MikroElektronika/mikrosdk_click_v2/clicks/tfmini/README.md

 ## Example Description

-> This example demonstrates the use of TFmini click board by reading the measurements from the attached TFmini-S or TFmini Plus sensors.
+> This example demonstrates the use of TFmini Click board by reading the measurements from the attached TFmini-S or TFmini Plus sensors.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and the click board, and reads the firmware version of the attached sensor.
+> Initializes the driver and the Click board, and reads the firmware version of the attached sensor.

 ```c